 - Search for opportunities to promote your products

 - Share links to your website and encourage potential customers to buy products

 - Come up with creative ways to market your product that you’ve never even considered

-Some popular ecommerce platforms offer very basic “affiliate programs” that consist of nothing more than a few banners with unique link codes.
-While this type of program can be effective, most of the really great affiliates in the industry expect a lot more:
+Some popular ecommerce platforms offer very basic affiliate tools that consist of nothing more than a few banners with unique link codes.
+While this type of program can be effective, most successful affiliates expect:

 Con: Affiliates Can Damage Your Brand

 All the damage in affiliate marketing comes from bad actors.
 Bad affiliates will: